Sadhana Today and Tomorrow

 This is and has always been the context of the Kundalini Yoga sadhanas given by Yogi Bhajan.
 And so, since the beginning of Yogiji's teaching mission, two things always happened.
-Mostly people did a little sadhana.
-And many of his students speculated over who would succeed Yogi Bhajan as spiritual guide for 3HO.
+1) Mostly people did a little sadhana.
+2) Many of his students speculated over who would succeed Yogi Bhajan as spiritual guide for 3HO.

 This was the situation in 1992 when he gave us the so-called "Aquarian Sadhana," seven mantras, most of them chanted for just seven minutes, to be practiced until Summer Solstice 2013.
 Of course, Yogiji physically passed from this Earth in 2004 without designating a successor and so when 2013 rolled around, there was no spiritual director to give any new direction.
-For their part, the members of the KRI board said everyone should just continue as usual, but they are a body for researching and publishing Yogi Bhajan's teachings, not for providing spiritual direction and initiative.
+For their part, the members of the KRI board said everyone should just continue as usual.
+But, after all, the Kundalini Research Institute is a body for researching and publishing Yogi Bhajan's teachings, not for providing spiritual direction and initiative.

 So what is a yogi to do?